 2.1 Study Area

 The research was conducted in Oshimili South Local Government Area of Delta State, Nigeria.
 It covers an area of 5,776 km with a population of 149,603 people (NPC, 2006).
 It lies between latitude 6°12N of the equator and longitude 6°43E and is located in the North of the State, with annual rainfall of about 206.5 cm and 190.5 cm in the coastal area.
-Temperature ranges between 28°C and 34°C but 31°C on the average.
+The temperature ranges between 28°C and 34°C but 31°C on average.
 Main occupation of the people are farming, fishing and hunting (Delta Association of Chamber of Commerce, Industry, Mines and Agriculture, 2018).
-The local government is made up 3 communities namely; Asaba, Okwe and Oko.
+The local government is made up three communities, namely; Asaba, Okwe and Oko.

 2.2 Sampling Technique

 A multi-stage sampling was adopted for the study.
 The three (3) main communities that make up the local government under study were purposively selected in the first stage for equitable representation.
 In the second stage, one major wood market was purposively selected from each of the three communities giving rise to three wood markets in total.
 In the third stage, 20 wood marketers were randomly drawn from each of the three wood markets, giving rise to 60 respondents.
-Well-structured questionnaire was used to collect primary data which was evaluated using budgetary analysis for objective (i), ordinary least square regression for objective (ii) and a 4 points Likert type scale for objective (iii).
+Well-structured questionnaire was used to collect primary data, which was evaluated using budgetary analysis for objective (i), ordinary least square regression for objective (ii) and a 4-point Likert type scale for objective (iii).

 2.3 Model Specification